cbreazeale/Sprint-Challenge_Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+- forEach is similar to a loop while map creates a copy of an array that has been modified.

 2. What is the difference between a function and a method?
+- a method is a funciton that belongs to a class

 3. What is closure?
+-

 4. Describe the four rules of the 'this' keyword.
+-

 5. Why do we need super() in an extended class?
+- to get whatever things we are extending from the parent class

 ## Project Set up